 Germany came out of the 2009 crisis with a stronger economy than before.
-It’s unemployment rate is low, and its economy is growing, which both ensure the country’s prosperity and the German market’s stability.
+Its unemployment rate is low, and its economy is growing, which both ensures the country’s prosperity and the German market’s stability.
 Germany is notably strong in exportation, and its best sectors are automobiles, machine construction, the electrotechnical sector, and chemistry.

 The German Model

 We often hear about the German model, a rather vague term that often refers to the Mittelstand: mid-sized companies that are specialized in niche markets and are very competitive.
 They perform well mainly because they strongly invest in research and development, which allows them to innovate and to remain independent.
-There is also a lot of order in Germany.
 These mid-sized companies often work with big companies in order to have more impact on the international market.

 Tax and Legal Framework

 Germany’s tax system is one of the most advantageous among big industrialized countries, especially because it is stable.
 For example, the employer’s contributions are 20% in Germany, half of what they are in France, and the managers or the associates of what would be the equivalent of an LLC (GmbH in German) can also be completely exonerated.
 However, the tax system in Germany is a bit more complex.
 Don’t forget to hire competent bilingual lawyers in order to get better advice.

 The importance of competition and the principle of market freedom is more marked than in France.
 There are way less nationalized companies than in France, giving way to more market freedom.
 Germany also welcomes foreign companies and agents, all in the name of market freedom, and the value of competition and transparency.

 This designation often pledges quality outside of Germany, especially in strong sectors such as the automobile one.
 That’s an advantage of having a production site in Germany in order to adopt that designation and to be more competitive in the international market.